Quick Navigation

 Moisture

-Nylon is one of the most hygroscopic materials, which means it quickly absorbs excess moisture, which can sometimes be a headache.
+Nylon is one of the most hygroscopic materials, quickly absorbing excess moisture, which can sometimes be a headache.
 Draining should be done promptly and adequately.

 Poor drying can lead to excess gassing and other potential scrap-generating defects.

-Although, excess moisture is easily avoidable by cleaning the loader line and loader receptacle properly.
+However, excess moisture is easily avoidable by adequately cleaning the loader line and receptacle.

 Shrinkage